rust-stuco/lectures/week6/slides.md

 └── main.rs
 ```

-* Allows us to couple our module system to the file system
+* Allows us to represent the module structure in the file system
 * Let's try moving the `kitchen` module to its own file!